 - The Roxborough Bridge roundabouts have segregated cycle paths which end abruptly at the main roads.
 These need to be extended to form a network in the surrounding streets

 - Pinner Road is a key desire line, but is too narrow for segregated cycle paths.
 It currently has narrow advisory cycle lanes.
+There is a shopping parade centred on Rutland Road.
 We propose that the primary cycle route should go along the parallel Vaughan Road (marked with purple dots), which should be closed to through traffic, and a widened shared footway on Pinner Road can provide local cycling access.
+A two-way cycle track can be provided outside the shopping parade, where the footway is wider.

 - Greenhill Way provides important local links between the Greenhill residential area and the town centre.
 The minor roads junctions with Greenhill Way are currently closed to all vehicles, including bicycles.
 Greenhill Way is marked as a cycle route but is busy with motor traffic, and has no cycle lanes.
 There is a narrow footway on the north side of the road.
-We propose removal of the on-street car parking (there is plenty of parking space in the nearby multi-storey car parks), widening of the footway and conversion to shared use.
+We propose removal of the on-street car parking (there is plenty of parking space in the nearby multi-storey car parks), widening of the footway and conversion to shared use (there is not enough space to create a segregated cycle route).
 This route is not too busy with pedestrians and would be acceptable for shared use, as the primary cycle route would go along Hindes Road, with through traffic removed (purple dots just to the north of Greenhill Way).

-- One of the four lanes of Sheepcote Road can be converted to a two-way cycle track, which is continued north along Station Road to Wealdstone.
-There are currently no cycling facilities along this road.
+- Sheepcote Road is a direct route from Northwick Park Roundabout towards Wealdstone.
+It is a wide road with no cycling facilities.
+One or two of the four lanes of Sheepcote Road can be converted to a two-way cycle track, which is continued north along Station Road to Wealdstone.

 - Kenton Road has narrow advisory cycle lanes.
 We propose conversion of the lightly-used southern footway to shared use, which would be used by people cycling westbound (uphill).
 A widened segregated cycle lane can be provided for eastbound (downhill) cyclists.